-- It was prohibitively difficult to reproduce previous fits - There was no mechanism allowing the user to change previous inputs, and a mistaken input would result in having to restart the entire fit - Difficulty quitting the program in the case of a mistaken input, compounding the previous problem - No mechanism for saving fits, compounding the first problem - The flurry of windows appearing and dissapearing at each step because of this, a second iteration of the GUI was developed.
+- It was prohibitively difficult to reproduce previous fits. - There was no mechanism allowing the user to change previous inputs, and a mistaken input would result in having to restart the entire fitting process. - Difficulty quitting the program in the case of a mistaken input, compounding the previous problem. - No mechanism for saving fits, compounding the first problem. - The flurry of windows appearing and disappearing at each step.

+because of all of this, a second iteration of the GUI was developed.